KnightMoveSolutions/Hierarchical/README.md

         public string Name { get; set; }
     }

-One instance by itself a tree is does not make.
-So you start with a collection of 'Person' objects.
+One instance of your class is not useful as a tree.
+So to illustrate, we start with a collection of 'Person' objects.

 	List<ITreeNode<Person>> persons = _personRepository.GetPersons();